Caroline Neilson Adv. Dip, Registered MBACP.

 It may feel daunting to make the first contact.
 Sometimes the anxiety can be lessened if you have been able to prepare for the first meeting .
 I am happy to respond to an email and then have a brief chat before you decide to make your first visit.

 As an integrative counsellor, I work from a humanistic grounding, which means that I feel it is essential to offer a warm, accepting, non-judgmental and authentic working relationship.
 The Integrative approach also means that I work with bringing hidden aspects of yourself into awareness and include transpersonal elements in my way of working.
 The transpersonal is an internal knowing - the part of you that knows when something does or doesn't feel right, but is often drowned out by doubts and fears.
 This is an holistic approach, incorporating intuition, emotions, thoughts, behaviours and body awareness.

-I have worked with a variety of issues including;- trauma, sexual abuse, self-harm , obsessive and addictive behaviours, suicidal and destructive thoughts.
+I have worked with a variety of issues including;- anxiety, depression, trauma, sexual abuse, self-harm , obsessive and addictive behaviours, suicidal and destructive thoughts.
 My first aim is to develop a trusting, genuine relationship, which fosters a sense of safety .
 I believe in working with the person in front of me, rather than focusing on the problem .
 In my experience, once an individual begins to accept themselves and understand why they have developed a certain behaviour , the behaviour/addiction begins to assume less importance in their life and they begin to build healthier structures to replace the old behaviours.

 I can also offer different ways of working which tap into the imagination such as:- body awareness, working with objects, sand, writing, metaphors, drawing and dreams.

 9 years, including training hours.

 BACP - Certificate of Proficiency (Registered number 065899)

 Distance learning Assessor - Assessing NCFE Counselling skills 2